Sponsored by the

 • The Web site author or manager should be responsive to any questions regarding copyright, trademark, or ownership of all material on the site.
 Sites that knowingly violate copyright statutes or other laws should not be linked, listed, or recommended.

 B. Purpose: Every Site Has a Reason for Being There.

-- A site’s purpose should be clear and its content should reflect its purpose, be it to entertain, persuade, educate, or sell.
+• A site’s purpose should be clear and its content should reflect its purpose.

-- Sites devoted strictly to sales will not be considered as Great Sites.
+• Sites devoted strictly to sales will not be considered.

-- A good site should enrich the user’s experience and expand the imagination.
-Sites promoting social biases rather than enlarging the views of the child should not be considered Great Sites.
+• A good site should enrich the user’s experience and expand the imagination.
+Sites promoting social biases rather than enlarging the views of the child will not be considered.

 C. Design and Stability: A Great Site Has Personality and Strength of Character.

-- Pages consisting mainly of links should be well-organized and appealing to young people, and the collected links should be well-chosen and useful to children exploring the subject.
+• Pages consisting mainly of links should be well organized and appealing to the site's intended audience, and the collected links should be well-chosen and useful to targeted users.